mintothejoo/react-redux-webpack4-boilerplate/README.md

 The `state` variable in the  `mapStateToProps()` function contains all of the states in the app.
 In this case we chose the `toggle` to be used into our component.
 We now assign it to a variable `buttonToggle` and will used like `this.props.buttonToggle`.

+### Process

+If we go through this step by step, redux isn't as hard as you think!

+1. We create a Component directory, name it for whatever purpose you'll be using this for.

 ### Actions + Reducer beauty

 Now that we got the basic idea out of the way, let's move on to the concept of changing the state when something happens!